MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/projections/replaceasforeignkey.md

 By looking at the two traits above, you can see that both the relationship names are the same `PersonInfo_Person`.
 This is an indicator that these attributes combined make up the relationship foreign key.

-### I can use a ReplaceAsForeignKey opeation to create a polymorphic relationship
+### I can use a ReplaceAsForeignKey operation to create a polymorphic relationship

-For this example we will use another entity called `ContactKinds` that has three entity attributes pointing to `Email`, `Phone` and `Social`.
+For this example, we will use another entity called `ContactKinds` that has three entity attributes pointing to `Email`, `Phone` and `Social`.

 ```json
 {